open-energy-transition/form-energy-storage/documentation/11-baseline.rst

    :start-at: co2_budget:
    :end-before: # docs

-The CO2 budget is derived from individual countries carbon emission targets for included sectors excluding domestic transport emissions from scope
+The CO2 budget is derived from individual countries carbon emission targets for included sectors excluding fossil fuel domestic transport emissions from scope
 This means that the total budget is 315.4 MtCO2.
 The complete calculation can be seen in the `Carbon Emission Calculation <https://open-energy-transition.github.io/form-energy-storage/22-co2_calculation.html>`_ section.

 ``electricity``